Bobby Jenks

-Robert Scott Jenks (born March 14, 1981) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Chicago White Sox and Boston Red Sox from 2005 through 2011.
+Robert Scott Jenks (March 14, 1981 – July 4, 2025) was an American professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Chicago White Sox and Boston Red Sox from 2005 through 2011, and was a two-time All-Star.
+A relief pitcher, Jenks served as a closer for most of his career, and he ranks second in career saves among White Sox pitchers.